 Ask Your Vet for Advice

-It can certainly be difficult to tell the gender of a kitten, especially if you don’t have any previous experience.
-Hopefully, our article has given you some helpful pointers to assist you in determining the gender of your new fluffy friend!
+It can certainly be difficult to tell the sex of a kitten, especially if you don’t have any previous experience.
+Hopefully, our article has given you helpful pointers to assist you in determining the gender of your new fluffy friend!

 - Newborn Kitten Care 101: Guide & Care Sheet for a Healthy Kitty